-The present study aims to determine trace and major element concentrations in suspended solids, mangrove sediments and foreshore sediments of Okinawa, to examine their distribution patterns and sources.
+The present study aims to determine trace and major element concentrations in the north (mangrove, foreshore, and suspended solids) and south (Awase tidal flat, Minamigusuku, and Nakagusuku) of Okinawa, to examine their distribution patterns and sources.
 These data will be used to assess the pollution status of the sediments using contamination factors and the geoaccumulation index, and to evaluate potential toxic effects of the metal concentrations on aquatic biota, by reference to established international sediment quality guidelines.